India hosts Putin as it balances ties with Russia, US

 Associated Press

-The agenda for the annual summit includes political and defense issues, Indian External Affairs Ministry spokesman Arindam Bagchi said.
-The two countries are expected to sign several agreements, particularly in trade and defense.
+India’s defense ministry called it a “landmark” deal that would replace a locally made rifle with a modern weapon, ending the “long quest” for its army’s needs.

+The two countries also signed an agreement to extend their military technology cooperation for the next decade.

-India and Russia have a long history of close ties.
+India and Russia have a long history of close ties and have already set a target of $30 billion in bilateral trade by the end of 2025.
 But recently, India has drawn closer to the United States, which it considers critical to countering China.
 India and China have had a months-long military standoff along their disputed border in eastern Ladakh, where deadly clashes erupted last year.

 Russia, meanwhile, has expressed reservations over the formation of the Quad, a grouping involving the U.S., India, Japan and Australia formed in response to China’s growing assertiveness in the Indo-Pacific region.

-India is trying to navigate its defense relationship with Russia as it ramps up its military ties with the Unites States.
-India and Russia are discussing and likely to sign a 10-year military-technical agreement that could help in the transfer of new technologies to India.
+India is trying to navigate its defense relationship with Russia as it ramps up its military ties with the United States.

 India, a major buyer of military equipment, depended largely on the former Soviet Union during the Cold War.
 But it has been diversifying its purchases by opting for U.S. equipment as well.
 During the Donald Trump presidency, the U.S. and India concluded defense deals worth over $3 billion.
 Bilateral defense trade increased from near zero in 2008 to $15 billion in 2019.

-Washington has asked its partners to stay away from Russian military equipment to avoid possible sanctions.
+The missile system deal with Moscow has, however, put India at risk of U.S. sanctions.
+Washington has asked its partners to stay away from Russian military equipment to avoid possible sanctions under the Countering America’s Adversaries Through Sanctions Act.

-India and Russia are also expected to strengthen their trade deals.
-They have already set a target of $30 billion in bilateral trade by the end of 2025.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.